 All applicants who are interviewed are taken on a tour of an examination section.

 When do we make an offer to the successful applicant?

 We make offers to successful applicants shortly after their interview.

 If I am successful, when do I start?

-We will advise you of your start date, with you if we make you an offer.
+We will advise you of your start date if we make you an offer.